cawabunga/layer-mask/README.md

 - [basic usage](https://cawabunga.github.io/layer-mask/)
 - [demo integration](https://cawabunga.github.io/layer-mask/tour.html) with [Shepherd](https://github.com/HubSpot/shepherd)

-Here are useful cases ([example.css](src/examples.css)):
+Here are useful cases:
-- allow/disallow clicking the specific elements on the page
+- allow/disallow clicking the specific elements on the page (modifier: "click-through")
-- creating a backdrop that highlights elements on the page
+- creating a backdrop that highlights elements on the page (modifier: "spotlight")

 Some details about the library:
 - supports handling the fixed positioned elements